MogomotsiFM/aws-3-tier-app-architecture/README.md

   - Tagging all the resources we are creating,
   - Improve parameter names,
 - AWS CloudFormation could do with a [range intrinsic function](https://github.com/aws-cloudformation/cfn-language-discussion/issues/144) to generate arrays given the start and end values,
-- Do we need an option to create public subnets?
+- Should creating public subnets be optional?
 This could be desirable if we want to provision resources for a headless, worker application that reads from an SQS queue,
-  - Should we also include the application or service names as an input parameter to the template?
+  - Should we also include the application or service names as an input parameter to the networking template?

 ## Step 3
 - The idea is to create a template to provision application-specific resources.
 In this case, the following resources will be included: